NEWeber/pomodoro-timer/README.md

 - ~remove nav at top~
 - ~List sound & icon attribution in footer~
 - Google analytics

+v 1.0.1
+- Catch server-side verification errors in `SignUp.vue`
+- Use `hasSignedUp` in store properly and use in `SignUp.vue`

 v.
 1.1
 - Make transition from end of timer/restart timer better.